WillemD61/battery-planning/README.md

 Plan and optimise battery charging/discharging for maximised profit using hourly or 15-minute electricity prices, with the option to include solar panel production forecast and expected power usage.
 Normally used to plan ahead but can also simulate the past (provided certain conditions are met, see below).

+It takes a linear programming optimisation approach for all intervals (15-min or hour) with a known price, so normally until 24:00 today or tomorrow (if tomorrows prices are already known).

-The program is now designed to drive a Marstek battery, but can easily be adapted to drive other batteries.
+The program is now designed to drive a Marstek battery, but can easily be adapted to drive other batteries, or run standalone without interface.

-# Purpose
+# Main Purpose

+The main purpose of the program is to plan today and tomorrow (if the prices for tomorrow are already available, normally after 13:00 hours).
+It can be re-run at any time to re-plan the remaining period, given an initial charge of that moment.

-This is a python program that creates a planning for charging and discharging a home battery system to optimise profit.
-It is called from a command line with various options to control behaviour:
+It is a python program that is started from a command line with various command line options to control behaviour.
+You can choose from:

 * -t , -v , -q : tracing, verbose or quiet to specifiy output details for debuggin
 * -d , -i, -s  : full domoticz integration (both input and output), integrated for input only with output to a file, standalone with manual input and output to a file